-I get into the habit of buying too many, and then only using my favourites, so trust me, 10 is enough.
+I get into the habit of buying too many, and then only using my favorites, so trust me, 10 is enough.
 The list is also narrowed down by format, because although I’d love to put a polaroid camera on there, it’s near impossible to find film for them!

 If you’d like to learn more about film photography, click here, or here.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 When I was putting this list together, I was trying to decide between the Olympus Pen, Trip, and OM-10, all of which are excellent and notable cameras.
 I decided on the Olympus Pen though because of its unique format.